 What is the GDPR?

-The EU General Data Protection Regulation (GDPR), the "Regulation," will replace the current EU Data Protection Directive 95/46/EC and will be directly applicable in all EU and EEA Member States as of 25 May 2018.
+The EU General Data Protection Regulation (GDPR), the "Regulation," replaced the EU Data Protection Directive 95/46/EC and is applicable in all EU and EEA Member States as of 25 May 2018.

-The GDPR will significantly change the EU data protection regulatory landscape, setting stricter requirements, reaching more companies, and imposing potentially higher penalties.
+The GDPR significantly changes the EU data protection regulatory landscape, setting stricter requirements, reaching more companies, and imposing potentially higher penalties.
 For example, companies must: